-You can roast back to back on the Artisan 2.5
+You can roast back to back on the Artisan 3-e

 As soon as you dump the beans in the cooler you can load your next batch of green beans and start your next roast cycle.
-When your beans are cool, replace the lid of the cooler to increase exhaust suction.
+When your beans are cool, close the bean cooler blast gate knob.